 4. Give children a sense of security about their future

 Tell them that Mommy and Daddy are going to live in separate homes, with space for them at both places, and that they will spend time with both parents (no one will “disappear”).
 Then do your best to make that a reality.
 Create a parenting plan that keeps both of you present and important in their lives.
 If the children or a parent must relocate because of the divorce, set up plans for the first visit.
 Children need to know their routines—school, birthdays, sports, play dates, music—will continue, and their parents will still be part of their lives.

 5. Don’t bring your children into the conflict with your spouse.

 When parents use children as pawns (“I can’t come to your soccer game because Daddy will be there”) or weapons (referring to a child as “mine” instead of “ours”), it leaves them feeling conflicted and as though they did something wrong.
-Don’t air your conflicts with the other parent within earshot or eyesight of your children.
+Protect children from conflict: Don’t air your anger with the other parent within earshot or eyesight of your children.
 Don’t ask your children to be messengers between you and your spouse (“Tell Mom I have to cancel next Saturday”).
 It is your responsibility as coparents to communicate with each other.